-But to get to this Gilpin has had to struggle hard in the original Wye manuscript, a text the deletions and corrections in which speak eloquently both of his disgust and of his attempt to record an immediate aesthetic—but also emotional—response to Conway’s garden.
-Here, the “disagreeable” chalk ruins start life as “vile things”; so much chalk above ground may finally be “very disgusting” but in the Wye tour “disgusting” is a replacement for “abominable”.
-The bridge “wh. runs parallel with the Thames” requires a double deletion as it is “beyond ridicule” before it is “an absurdity certainly to be avoided“; the more abstract “it was necessary, it seems, to carry a road” is a replacement for “he wanted to carry a road,” with its much clearer stress on the personal desires of the landowner; and while it “is amusing, that men of any taste can be guilty of such absurdities” as the imitated ruins, it is not so amusing that Gilpin doesn’t then go on to write (and inevitably partially delete) the following reflection:
+But to get to this, Gilpin has had to struggle hard in the original “Wye Tour” manuscript, where the deletions and corrections speak eloquently of both his disgust and his attempt to record an immediate aesthetic—but also emotional—response to Conway’s garden.
+Here, the “disagreeable” chalk ruins start life as “vile things”; so much chalk above ground may finally be “very disgusting”; but in the Wye tour “disgusting” is a replacement for “abominable”.
+The bridge “wh. runs parallel with the Thames” requires a double deletion as it is “beyond ridicule” before it is “an absurdity certainly to be avoided“; the more abstract “it was necessary, it seems, to carry a road” is a replacement for “he wanted to carry a road,” with its much clearer stress on the personal desires of the landowner; and while it “is amusing, that men of any taste can be guilty of such absurdities” as imitated ruins, it is not so amusing that Gilpin doesn’t then go on to write (and inevitably partially delete) the following reflection:

 to make attempt a mountain, or a valley, or a rock, or any of the immensities of nature, is impossible where we have no encouragement from the ground, is impossible is ludicrous and yet this piece of rocky-scenery tho it was probably the most expensive part of the garden, (as the carriage of one stone, we were informed, cost 20L) is after all, instead of being an object of the imagination, an unmeaning, affected trifle.

-Combined with the Lakes manuscript’s claim that Conway’s ruins “neither give any idea of what they mean were intended to represent. . . .
-They are heterogeneous ornaments,” it’s these last deleted phrases from the Wye manuscript which are of course most helpful to us when we try to make sense of Gilpin’s agenda here, and they form part of a conversation with his friend Thomas Whately, author of the hugely influential, Observations of Modern Gardening (1770), a work published in the same year as Gilpin was touring the Wye.
-Considering what was a shared interest in ruins, Whately would write in the Observations:
+Combined with the claim in the Lakes manuscript that Conway’s ruins “neither give any idea of what they mean were intended to represent. . . .
+They are heterogeneous ornaments,” these last deleted phrases from the Wye manuscript are most helpful in making sense of Gilpin’s agenda here.
+They also form part of a conversation about ruins with his friend Thomas Whately, author of the hugely influential Observations on Modern Gardening (1770), a work published in the same year that Gilpin was touring the Wye.
+Whately would write in the Observations:

 All remains excite an enquiry into the former state of the edifice, and fix the mind in a contemplation on the use it was applied to; besides the character expressed by their style and position, they suggest ideas which would not arise from the building, if entire . . . and certain sensations of regret, of veneration, or compassion, attend the recollection. . . .
 Whatever building we see in decay, we naturally contrast its present to its former state, and delight to ruminate on the comparison.

-For Whately, this remains so even in the case of fake ruins, for while “It is true that such effects belong properly to real ruins . . . they are produced to a certain degree by those which are fictitious; the impressions are not so strong, but they are exactly similar; and the representation, though it does not present facts to the memory, yet suggests subjects to the imagination...’; however, he then concedes that “in order to affect the fancy, the supposed original design should be clear, the use obvious, and the form easy to trace; no fragments should be hazarded without a precise meaning, and an evident connection….
-Gilpin, in turn, recognized that this might be true in theory but insisted that it was rarely so in practice.
-In a letter to William Mason (another champion of fabricated ruins) he wrote:
+For Whately, ruins, even if fabricated, stimulate to some extent the same sensations and reflections: “It is true that such effects belong properly to real ruins . . . [but] they are produced to a certain degree by those which are fictitious; the impressions are not so strong, but they are exactly similar; and the representation, though it does not present facts to the memory, yet suggests subjects to the imagination.”
+Whately then concedes that “in order to affect the fancy, the supposed original design should be clear, the use obvious, and the form easy to trace; no fragments should be hazarded without a precise meaning, and an evident connection.”
+Gilpin, in turn, thought this could be achieved in theory but rarely in practice.
+In a letter to Mason (another champion of fabricated ruins) he wrote: